mhamann3/learning_git_UCSD/basics.md

+git checkout	-- returns a file to its state at the time of the last commit
-git diff		-- shows what differs between the current state of the files and what their status on the last committed version
+				This can be used to checkout even older versions git diff		-- shows what differs between the current state of the files and what their status on the last committed version